HeyRonak/Do-u-know-me---MARK-1/README.md

 # Quiz app

-#### A interesting quiz which shows that you know about ronak or not ?
+#### A interesting quiz application which shows that you know about ronak or not ?

 ## Instructions:
 For each correct answer you got 1 point.